ea007-ke7/DATA-TOOLS-FINAL-PROJECT/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Almighty God for His goodness, Mrs. Joy for her continuous support & guidance throughout the project, Dennis Muriithi for being accommodative & supportive, my peers & of course Supabase for free PostgreSQL hosting.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>